miff2000/softether-vpn-server/README.md

 ## Known Issues
 ### SecureNAT on multi-homed servers.
-One issue that I'm aware of is that SecureNAT will choose a server interface to NAT behind, and it will use that same interface IP regardless of which interface the traffic will be leaving.
+One issue that I'm aware of is that SecureNAT will choose a server interface to NAT behind, and it will use that same interface IP address on the server regardless of which interface the routing table send the traffic out of.
 I believe it will choose `eth0` by default, but haven't had chance to confirm that logic.

 What this means in practice is, if you have something like this in place:
 ```